Martha: Roman Catholic

 The Latin Church celebrates the feast day of Martha, Mary of Bethany and their brother Lazarus on 29 July.

 The feast of Martha, classified as a "semi-double" in the Tridentine calendar, became a "simple" one in the General Roman Calendar of Pope Pius XII, a "third class feast" in the General Roman Calendar of 1960, and a memorial in the present General Roman Calendar.
 Until 2021, the liturgical celebration had been solely of Martha, except among the Benedictines.
-In that year, Pope Francis changed it to commemorate the entire family.
-He further clarified that, contrary to widespread speculation, this Mary was a separate individual from Mary Magdalene, called the Apostle to the Apostles.
+In that year, Pope Francis changed it to commemorate all three siblings.
+He further pointed out that Mary of Bethany was not to be confused with Mary Magdalene, which tradition "resulted in the inclusion of Martha alone on 29 July in the Roman Calendar".

 Orthodoxy

 The Eastern Orthodox and Byzantine Rite Eastern Catholic Churches commemorate Martha and her sister Mary on 4 June.
 They also commemorate them collectively among the Myrrh-bearing Women on the Sunday of the Myrrhbearers (the Third Sunday of Pascha – i.e., the second Sunday after Easter Sunday).
 Martha also figures in the commemorations of Lazarus Saturday (the day before Palm Sunday).